 Located at the gateway to the Exeter and East Devon Growth Point the Park offers immediate access to the M5 motorway and Exeter International Airport.

 With considerable scientific resource on the door step, including the Met Office and the University of Exeter, companies located at the park will benefit from strong regional, national and international networks.
 Science Park is one of the key sites in the Enterprise Zone.

-The North Devon Enterprise Centre (NDEC) is being developed on the edge of Barnstaple to provide high-quality workspace and business support to SME businesses focused on those with high growth/value potential.
+Roundswell Enterprise Park is being developed on the edge of Barnstaple to provide high-quality workspace and business support to SME businesses focused on those with high growth/value potential.

 Strategic Employment Sites

 In addition to developments at the Growth Point, and management of the Council’s own Industrial Estate Portfolio, the team is currently working to bring forward two strategic employment sites in West and North Devon, utilising land owned by DCC, and in response to identified economic need.

 This site comprises c.12 net developable acres for which outline planning consent has been secured for mixed business use.
 Infrastructure works have been completed and all the plots are now under offer to a good mix of mainly local and expanding businesses.
 The site when fully developed out has potential to support more than 400 jobs.

 This 10 acre site is allocated in the emerging North Devon & Torridge Local Plan for a mixed-use, high-quality business park, and Park & Ride facility.
 An outline planning application has been submitted.